Skip to content

 Vitest will not mock modules that were imported inside a setup file because they are cached by the time a test file is running.
 You can call vi.resetModules() inside vi.hoisted to clear all module caches before running a test file.

-If factory is defined, all imports will return its result.
+If the factory function is defined, all imports will return its result.
 Vitest calls factory only once and caches results for all subsequent imports until vi.unmock or vi.doUnmock is called.

 Unlike in jest, the factory can be asynchronous.
 You can use vi.importActual or a helper with the factory passed in as the first argument, and get the original module inside.